aorogat/CBench/README.md

 ToDo

 ## Support
 Please raise potential bugs on github.
-If you have a research related question, please send it to this email(xxx@carleton.ca)
+If you have a research related question, please send it to this email(xxxxxx@xxxxxxxx.xxx)